 There are many developers out there who sell and provide themes for free, so there’s no doubt that you will find a unique theme for your store, and if you are technically competent, you’ll be able to build your store to look exactly as how you planned.

 The Cost of Shopify

-Shopify was built with the intention of helping you grow and scale your business no matter what stage it is at.
-You’ll be able to choose from some really affordable plans that are appropriate to the size of your business.
+Shopify was built to help you grow and scale your business no matter what stage it is at.
+You’ll be able to choose from some affordable plans that are appropriate to the size of your business.